betaflight/betaflight.com/docs/wiki/getting-started/index.md

 ```

-## What's different from other FC software?
+## A bit about Betaflight's history...

 ```mermaid
 flowchart LR